MeenaSoftwareDevelopment/.github/profile/README.md

 The main target demographic will be **Epic Gamers**.

+In serious terms, the main target demographic will be **children playing in primary school, elderly people who are trying to exercise their memory** and **adult beginner gamblers**.

 ### Gameplay

 The game has to include a **even amount** of objects/cards.